 Our financial statements and accompanying notes are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 Preparing financial statements requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
 These estimates and assumptions are affected by management's application of accounting policies.
 We believe the following are our most critical accounting policies that we apply in the preparation of our financial statements.
-These policies require our most difficult, subjective and complex judgments, often as a result of the need to make estimates of matters that are inherently uncertain.
+These policies require our most difficult, subjective and complex judgments, often as a result of the need to make estimates of matters that are inherently uncertain, and the impact of these policies have had or are reasonably likely to have a material impact on our financial condition or results of operations.